 - Practice healthy eating with your Little

-- Engage in physical activity with your Little
+- Exercise or engage in physical activity with your Little

 ACADEMICS